Lock in Training Rates for Disability Insurance

 It is disability insurance season for early-career physicians.
 While disability insurance is not the sexiest topic on the road to financial independence, it is one of the most important ways to protect your human capital.
 Human capital is what most residents have, along with their negative net worth.

 Lock in training discounts and save money over the years.
-For most, not only do you get the extra coverage for the time you lock in the discounts, but you save money in premiums just after 4-5 years.
+For most, you get the extra coverage for the time you lock in the discounts and save money in premiums after 4-5 years.
 The savings increase over time and help you become financially independent earlier.